 For Healthcare Professionals

-Questionable alternative therapy comprised of somatostatin, melatonin, bromocriptine, a solution of retinoids, and low doses of cyclophosphamide or hydroxyurea.
+Di Bella multitherapy, a questionable alternative therapy, consists of somatostatin, melatonin, bromocriptine, a solution of retinoids, and low doses of cyclophosphamide or hydroxyurea.
 Physiologist Luigi Di Bella developed the regimen and promotes it as an effective treatment for cancer, retinitis pigmentosa, multiple sclerosis, amyotrophic lateral sclerosis, and Alzheimer’s disease.
 Treatment is tailored to the individual patient, and purportedly stimulates the body’s self-healing without the toxicity of conventional chemotherapy.

 Adverse effects include increased pain at tumor site, nausea, vomiting, anorexia, diarrhea, and somnolence (6).
 Somatostatin may reduce or eliminate the efficacy of painkillers (e.g., methadone, morphine) (11).